-Minerals SSA Policy Site location Mineral resource (tonnes) Replaced / deleted New Local Plan Policy Reason for deletion MIN 40 Land to the east of Grandcourt Farm, East Winch 3,000,000 tonnes of silica sand Replaced SSA Policy MIN 40: land east of Grandcourt Farm, East Winch N/A Policy MIN 45 Coxford Abbey Quarry, East Rudham 3,600,000 tonnes of sand and gravel Deleted N/A Part of this site received planning permission in May 2014 which has been implemented.
+Minerals SSA Policy Site location Mineral resource (tonnes) Replaced / deleted New Local Plan Policy Reason for deletion MIN 40 Land to the east of Grandcourt Farm, East Winch 3,000,000 tonnes of silica sand Replaced SSA Policy MIN 40: land east of Grandcourt Farm, East Winch Not applicable Policy MIN 45 Coxford Abbey Quarry, East Rudham 3,600,000 tonnes of sand and gravel Deleted Not applicable Part of this site received planning permission in May 2014 which has been implemented.
 The remaining part of the site is not allocated because it is on a Plantation on Ancient Woodland and there are not wholly exceptional reasons for the development.
-MIN 75 Home Farm, Watlington 335,000 tonnes of sand and gravel Deleted N/A This site received planning permission in November 2015 and the permission has been implemented.
-MIN 76 West Field, Watlington 285,000 tonnes of sand and gravel Deleted N/A This site received planning permission in April 2019 and the permission has been implemented.
-SIL01 Land at Mintlyn South, Bawsey 1,200,000 tonnes of silica sand Replaced SSA Policy SIL 01: land at Mintlyn South, Bawsey N/A Areas of Search Policy for silica sand extraction Marham, Runcton Holme, Tottenhill, Shouldham, Shouldham Thorpe, Stow Bardolph, Wormegay Unknown - areas of search Replaced Policy MPSS1: silica sand extraction sites N/A MIN 69 Land north of Holt Road, Aylmerton 750,000 tonnes of sand and gravel Replaced SSA Policy MIN 69: land north of Holt Road, Aylmerton N/A
+MIN 75 Home Farm, Watlington 335,000 tonnes of sand and gravel Deleted Not applicable This site received planning permission in November 2015 and the permission has been implemented.
+MIN 76 West Field, Watlington 285,000 tonnes of sand and gravel Deleted Not applicable This site received planning permission in April 2019 and the permission has been implemented.
+SIL01 Land at Mintlyn South, Bawsey 1,200,000 tonnes of silica sand Replaced SSA Policy SIL 01: land at Mintlyn South, Bawsey Not applicable Areas of Search Policy for silica sand extraction Marham, Runcton Holme, Tottenhill, Shouldham, Shouldham Thorpe, Stow Bardolph, Wormegay Unknown - areas of search Replaced Policy MPSS1: silica sand extraction sites Not applicable MIN 69 Land north of Holt Road, Aylmerton 750,000 tonnes of sand and gravel Replaced SSA Policy MIN 69: land north of Holt Road, Aylmerton Not applicable

-Minerals SSA Policy Site location Mineral resource (tonnes) Replaced / deleted New Local Plan Policy Reason for deletion MIN 71 Land to the west of Norwich Road, Lodge Farm, Holt 1,100,000 tonnes of sand and gravel Deleted N/A The site is not allocated because of its proximity to Holt Lowes SSSI and its location in the Glaven Valley Conservation Area.
+Minerals SSA Policy Site location Mineral resource (tonnes) Replaced / deleted New Local Plan Policy Reason for deletion MIN 71 Land to the west of Norwich Road, Lodge Farm, Holt 1,100,000 tonnes of sand and gravel Deleted Not applicable The site is not allocated because of its proximity to Holt Lowes SSSI and its location in the Glaven Valley Conservation Area.
 There is the potential for unacceptable adverse effects on the SSSI from the proposed mineral extraction.
-MIN 84 Land south of Holt Road, East Beckham 1,600,000 tonnes of sand and gravel Deleted N/A This site received planning permission in August 2014 and the permission has been implemented MIN 115 Land at Lord Anson's wood, near north Walsham 1,100,000 tonnes of sand and gravel Replaced SSA Policy MIN 115: land at Lord Anson's Wood, near North Walsham N/A MIN 79 Land north of Hickling Lane, Swardeston 1,750,000 tonnes of sand and gravel Deleted N/A The site is not allocated because the proposed highway access is unacceptable.
-MIN 80 Land south of Mangreen Hall Farm, Swardeston 760,000 tonnes of sand and gravel Deleted N/A The mineral operator and landowner no longer want the site to be considered for mineral extraction.
-MIN 81 Land south of Mangreen Lane, Stoke Holy Cross 955,000 tonnes of sand and gravel Deleted N/A This site received planning permission in October 2015 and the permission has been implemented MIN 83 Extension to Norton Subcourse Quarry, Loddon Road 674,000 tonnes of sand and gravel Deleted N/A This site received planning permission in February 2015 and the permission has been implemented MIN 90 Extension to Norton Subcourse Quarry, Loddon Road 511,000 tonnes of sand and gravel Deleted N/A This site received planning permission in February 2015 and the permission has been implemented
+MIN 84 Land south of Holt Road, East Beckham 1,600,000 tonnes of sand and gravel Deleted Not applicable This site received planning permission in August 2014 and the permission has been implemented MIN 115 Land at Lord Anson's wood, near north Walsham 1,100,000 tonnes of sand and gravel Replaced SSA Policy MIN 115: land at Lord Anson's Wood, near North Walsham Not applicable MIN 79 Land north of Hickling Lane, Swardeston 1,750,000 tonnes of sand and gravel Deleted Not applicable The site is not allocated because the proposed highway access is unacceptable.
+MIN 80 Land south of Mangreen Hall Farm, Swardeston 760,000 tonnes of sand and gravel Deleted Not applicable The mineral operator and landowner no longer want the site to be considered for mineral extraction.
+MIN 81 Land south of Mangreen Lane, Stoke Holy Cross 955,000 tonnes of sand and gravel Deleted Not applicable This site received planning permission in October 2015 and the permission has been implemented MIN 83 Extension to Norton Subcourse Quarry, Loddon Road 674,000 tonnes of sand and gravel Deleted Not applicable This site received planning permission in February 2015 and the permission has been implemented MIN 90 Extension to Norton Subcourse Quarry, Loddon Road 511,000 tonnes of sand and gravel Deleted Not applicable This site received planning permission in February 2015 and the permission has been implemented